EnrikoK/tuum-internship/README.md

 docker-compose up --build
 ```

-This should buld 4 container for queueProducer, queueReceiver, PostgreSQL database and RabbitMQ server.
+This should buld 4 containers for queueProducer, queueReceiver, PostgreSQL database and RabbitMQ server.

 ## API documentation